hamzabinadeel-ba/hamzabinadeel-ba/README.md

 - Executive dashboards (strategy, HR, finance)
 - NLP-based cybersecurity analytics
 - Environmental and sustainability analytics
-- Financial modelling and restructuring case studies
+- Financial modelling and restructuring

 ## 📫 How to Reach Me